mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 # Contributing from your own project

-If you would prefer to make changes to the SDK from within your own Unity project, rather than the built-in `sdkproject`, we recommend that you symlink `sdkproject/Assets/Mapbox` into my `your-project/Assets/Mapbox`.
+If you would prefer to make changes to the SDK from within your own Unity project, rather than the built-in `sdkproject`, we recommend that you symlink `sdkproject/Assets/Mapbox` to `your-project/Assets/Mapbox`.

 # Generating documentation